thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 `emit_ir` has a humble goal: turn an `IR` into a list of instructions.
 We're going to take it case by case, but before that there's an important invariant we rely upon.
-TODO: Make sure we've explained Wasm is a stack machine by now.
-For any given expression in our `IR`, it must produce one value on the stack.
+For any given expression in our `IR`, it must produce one (and only one) value on the stack.
 The expression is free to do whatever in the list of instructions it emits, but by the end of those instructions it must have one value remaining.
 Our first case, `Var`, makes this easy to uphold:

 ```rs